LautaMedia/YBoard/README.md

 * ImageMagick
 * PNGCrush
 * Jpegoptim
-* Jpegtran (for exif rotation, might be redundant)

 Why not Windows?
 PHP message queue only works on *NIX.
 That's why.
 Replace the whole message queue with your own stuff if you want it to run on Windows.